SmartBear/readyapi4j/README.md

 # Java Client Library for Ready!
 API TestServer

 This repository contains source file for the Java Client library for [Ready!
-API TestServer](http://readyapi.smartbear.com/testserver/start)
-- a standalone server that exposes a REST API for running API tests.
+API TestServer](http://readyapi.smartbear.com/testserver/start), a standalone server that exposes a REST API for running API tests.

-TestServer receives and runs *test recipes*; special JSON requests that describe API tests to be executed.
+TestServer receives and runs *test recipes*; special JSON request that describe API tests to be executed.
 This **Java Client** library lets you create and run test recipes from within your Java code, without installing Ready!
 API or any other API testing tool on your computer.